airzero24/PortMonitorPersist/README.md

 Registry
 - Monitor for new subkey's being created for the registry key `HKLM\SYSTEM\CurrentControlSet\Control\Print\Monitors`
     - This may have some false positives depending on your environment printer configurations but shouldn't be overly noisey and easy to baseline.
+    - `SACL`'s may be an effective means of alert generation for this.
+See: [Set-AuditRule](https://github.com/hunters-forge/Set-AuditRule)

 spoolsv.exe
 - Monitor for outbound network connections from the `spoolsv.exe` process.